Yanet Garcia Shows Off Her Backside In Tight Mini Dress & Tantalizes Her 11.6 Million Instagram Fans

 In addition, Yanet shared a second update, which was a video of her outfit.
 She twirled in a complete circle to show off her look from all angles, and followed it up by blowing a kiss.

-This isn’t to mention that Garcia also posted several Instagram stories to accompany her newest posts.
+This isn’t to mention that Yanet also posted several Instagram stories to accompany her newest posts.
 This included a selfie video, where she panned to the side to reveal the set of the TV show.
 She then stopped to smile and drink a tall glass of green juice.

-There was plenty of love for Yanet in the comments section of the video too.
+There was plenty of love for Yanet in the comments section of the video, too.
 But unfortunately for her would-be suitors, Yanet is currently taken.
 She has been fairly public about her relationship with Lewis Howes, as she’s shared plenty of couple selfies in the past months.
 This included an Instagram selfie from mid-September, which was a repost of Lewis’ sweet message for Yanet.
 A Mexican flag was visible in the backdrop, while the couple cozied up for the shot.

 View this post on Instagram